 Whether it’s using too much, too little, or not using it at all, fertilizer greatly impacts your lawn’s health.
 When fertilizing, it’s very important to apply it once or twice a year during active growing periods.
 This means during spring or fall, but never during the heat of summer as this can cause burns.
-For more detail on good fertilization practices, read our helpful guide here.
+For more detail on good fertilization practices, check out our helpful guide.

 Bad Mowing Practices